rohitjila/JWT-Authorization/README.md

-Welcome to the JWT Authentication Project
+Welcome to the JWT Authorization Project

 What is JWT?